CNebulaX Handbook (built 1.06.04, September 9th 2006)

 |

-the normal or maximised modes.
-The way of changing the window modes is somewhat
+modes.
+The way of changing the window modes is somewhat awkward.
+However, you

-awkward, but it works.
-However, you should avoid setting the program in normal
+should avoid setting the program in normal mode: it is not recommended.

-• CLOSING CNebulaX AND SAVING THE INI FILE: There are two ways of closing the program:
+AND SAVING THE INI FILE: There are two ways of

 (1) Close icon in